Updated: Apr 13, 2021

 When I discover a new source for seeds or plants, the first place I check is Dave’s Garden Watchdog.
 According to the website, “The Garden Watchdog is a free directory of 8,036 mail order gardening companies.
 Here gardeners share their opinions on which companies really deliver on quality, price and service."
 Since 1994, over 4,500 companies have been reviewed in the Garden Watchdog, and almost 90,000 comments have been posted (59,535 positive, 12,737 neutral, 17,376 negative) by customers.

-The largest listing of garden vendors, listed by category, seems to be Garden Savy.
+The largest listing of garden vendors, listed by category, seems to be Garden Savvy.
 If you find a new-to-you company here, I would check it out on Dave’s Garden Watchdog first.

 Another place to check is the All-America Selections.
 Each year new varieties of vegetables and flowers are tested in gardens around the country and the very best variety performers are deemed All America Winners.
 Many winners become the go-to varieties that gardeners choose for their own gardens year after year.

-- The Perennial Plant Association choses the best perennial of the year.
+The Perennial Plant Association chooses the best perennial of the year.

 What if you read about an exciting plant described in a gardening magazine?
 Where would you go to find it?